Homemade Lotion Bars

 And if you make a mess like I did, don't throw it out!
 I took and scraped the pieces of lotion off the parchment paper and put them in a baggie.
 The next time I have an empty container I will just remelt these and fill it up.
 No waste!

 You don't have to stop there, here are some other great DIY Natural Homemade Body Products to try next!
+Of course don't forget to check out the DIY and Make Your Own page here on Little House Living for even more projects!

 Have you ever made homemade Lotion Bars or any kind of homemade lotion?
 Share your tips and tricks!